-- Support a systems-approach to early childhood services and high-quality early learning, including advocating for policies to alleviate poverty - Support a full complement of services for cognitive, social and emotional development, including home visiting and therapy - Promote parent and family involvement in their children's education
+- Support early childhood services and high-quality early learning customized for the specific needs of our rural region. - Support a full complement of coordinated services for cognitive, physical, and social and emotional development, including home visiting and early intervention. - Promote parent and family participation in their children's education, system building, and policy and funding decisions.

-3 | Invest in college- and career-preparedness
+3 | Invest in career-preparedness

-- Improve access to career connections and mentors - Make pathways to post-secondary education and technical schools for traditional and nontraditional students more accessible, more affordable, and more visible - Strengthen scholarship, apprenticeships, paid internships, and experiential learning for local students
+- Make pathways to employment more accessible, more affordable, and more visible. - Improve access to career exploration opportunities and mentors for all learners. - Strengthen scholarship, apprenticeships, paid internships, and experiential learning opportunities for local students.